Rami Makhlouf: Business activities

 Makhlouf's current business interests are extensive, which include business interests in Syria’s oil and gas industries, banking, construction and duty-free shops.
 He is the majority owner of Cham Holding which has investments in luxury tourism, restaurants, and real estate through Bena Properties.
 Cham Holding also controls Syrian Pearl Airlines, the first private airline to be allowed in the country.
 He is also invested in several private banks established in Syria, such as the International Islamic Bank of Syria, Al Baraka Bank, International Bank of Qatar, Cham Bank, and the Bank of Jordan in Syria; in insurance and financial services companies, such as Cham Capital.
 Like his father, Mohammed Makhlouf, he is active in the oil sector, via the British oil company Gulfsands Petroleum.
-He is also invested in real estate companies such as Sourouh, Fajr, Al Batra, and Al Hada'iq; in tourism companies such as Al Mada'in and in media companies such as the daily Al Watan, radio/television station Ninar and satellite station Dunya TV, advertising companies like Promedia; in education companies such as the Chouwayfat schools; in industry through the Eltel Middle East company; and in public works companies such as Ramak TP.
+He is also invested in real estate companies such as Sourouh, Fajr, Al Batra, and Al Hada'iq; in tourism companies such as Al Mada'in and in media companies such as the daily Al Watan, radio/television station Ninar and satellite station Dunya TV, advertising companies like Promedia; in education companies such as the Choueifat schools; in industry through the Eltel Middle East company; and in public works companies such as Ramak TP.
 Rami Makhlouf has extensive land holdings in the United States Virgin Islands, which were the subject of court litigation.
 Because of this litigation he transferred his U.S. holdings to his brother Ihab.
 The Makhloufs also have a monopoly on the import of tobacco into Syria.
 In 2008, the U.S. Treasury Department froze the U.S. assets and restricted the financial transactions of Rami Makhlouf.

-Makhlouf maintains a close relationship with Bushra al-Assad, Bashar's older sister, and her husband Assef Shawkat.
+Makhlouf maintains a close relationship with Bushra al-Assad, Bashar's older sister, and her late husband Assef Shawkat.
 He also operates a number of business projects in Lebanon with Maher al-Assad, Bashar's younger brother.
 There are reports of tensions between the two, which is thought to explain why parts of the Makhlouf business were shifted in 2005 to Dubai.
 Some observers believe the transfers were made because the Makhloufs were worried that they were going to be made the scapegoats of an anti-corruption propaganda campaign.